-In other cases, the corn crop of last year was followed with oats this season, not yet threshed, but will average probably 40 to 50 bushels.
-Sweet potatoes, beans, melons, and, in fact, all garden veg-etables, as well as young peach and other fruit trees planted this year show very plainly that this long neglected tract of land should remain so no longer, and there is now a strong probability that t will not; for under the auspices of Mr Landis, it will be divided into small lots, with roads located o accommodate all-the surveyor is now busy at this work-and all purchasers will be required to build nest comfortable houses, and either fence their lots in uniformity, or agree to live without fence, which would be preferable, by which means a good population will be secured, who will establish churches, schools, stores, mills, mechanic shops and homes-homes of American farmers, surrounded by gardens, erchards, fields and comforts of civ-
+Considerable part of the land was cleared for the plow at \$9 an acre, and on some of it the first crop was buckwheat, limed with 50 bushels in powder per acre.
+This crop may be put in July 4th to 20th, and yields 20 to 30 bushels per acre, harvested in November; when the land being sowed with 150lbs of Peruvian guano and seeded with rye, yielded 12 to 15 bushels per acre and \$10 worth of straw.
+The ryeistubble turned. after knocking off a large growth of oak sprouts, and dressed again with guano and seeded to wheat, gave 15 or 16 bushels.
+The crop which he was threshing while we were there promises more, of a very plump grain, and the straw is very heavy.
+We went over the stubble, and found the clover and timothy, from seed sowed last spring, on the wheat without harrowing, looking as well as we ever saw it upon any old cultivated farm, and with a little work done in the winter to clear off some roots and rotten stumps, and setting stakes to mark permanent ones, he will be able to cut the crop the next year with a mowing machine, and we will two tons per acre, if he will give the overplus if it overruns the estimate.
+Part of the land was planted with potatoes for a first crop, which yielded 120 bushels per acre.
+It was then limed with 50 bushels per acre, and seeded with wheat and clover, yielded and average of over 15 bushels per acre, and the clover now looks beaulowed with oats this season, not yet threshed, but will average probably 40 to 50 bushels.
+Sweet potatoes, beans, melons, and, in fact, all garden veg-etables, as well as young peach and other fruit trees planted this year show very plainly that this long-neglected tract of land should remain so no longer, and there is now a strong probability that it will not; for under the auspices of Mr. Landis. it will be divided into small lots, with roads located to accommodate all-the surveyor is now busy at this work-and all purchasers will be required to build neat comfortable houses, and either fence their lots in uniformity, or agree to live without fence, which would be preferable, by which means good population will be secured, who will establish churches, schools, stores, mills, mechanic shops ed by gardens, erchards, fields and comforts of civ-